FernandoLpz0911/CS351-T18-Group-Project/README.md

 **Q3c:** What is your group’s expected response time to messages?
-*Our expected response time will be within*
+*Our expected response time will be within 1 to 2 days*

 ---

 # Norms

 **Q4a:** How will your group handle situations when there is conflict in your group?
-*If there is a conflict, we will*
+*If there is a conflict, we will discuss the situation before coming to take a vote on how to resolve it*

 **Q4b:** How will your group handle situations when a member is not contributing enough?
-*The team will handle the situation by*
+*The team will handle the situation by sending a reminder about the project*

 ---